andreea-popa22/andreea-popa22/README.md

 💻 I am a Junior Software Developer and a tech enthusiast.

-📜 I am currently pursuing a Master's Degree in *Software Engineering* at @University of Bucharest.
+📜 I have a [Bachelor's Degree](https://github.com/andreea-popa22/Bachelors-Thesis) in Computer Science and I am currently pursuing a Master's Degree in *Software Engineering* at @University of Bucharest.

 💭 "Per aspera ad astra"